AgoraIO-Community/MoonLight/README.md

 2. Perfdog is not a automated performance test tool.
 It need user to point UI button to start or stop performance testing.
 Perfdog's advantage is data visualization.

 3. Perfdog is not an open source project.
 And it did have serious bug on iOS14 that the App CPU captured by Perfdog is wrong.
-If use Perfdog to test your app, maybe you will find a new serious bug in the future, because we do not konw Pefdog source code.
+If use Perfdog to test your app, maybe you will find a new serious bug in the future, because we do not konw Pefdog's source code.

 ## Requirements
 - iOS 8.0+